Craft Projects

 Penguins are often depicted in movies, games, and more.
 Step up your Perler beads game with one of the following designs of iconic pop culture penguins.

-19. Skipper from Penguins of Madagascar
+18. Skipper from Penguins of Madagascar

-Photo credit: Brik
+Photo credit: roguishgive on Brik

 Brik shares a pattern of none other than the leader of the Penguins of Madagascar, Skipper.
 The Penguins of Madagascar is a fictional group of four highly intelligent penguins who have their own TV show and have been featured in major animated films.